-- 7. Determine if the consumer agreed to initiate or if the entity initiated an electronic fund transfer subject to the EFTA/Regulation E ("EFT").
-Consider if the entity is using methods subject to the EFTA or methods that are not subject to the EFTA such as remotely-created checks. - 8.
-Determine whether the EFT is a single EFT or a preauthorized EFT.
+7. Determine if the consumer agreed to initiate or if the entity initiated an electronic fund transfer subject to the EFTA/Regulation E ("EFT").
+Consider if the entity is using methods subject to the EFTA or methods that are not subject to the EFTA such as remotely-created checks.

+8. Determine whether the EFT is a single EFT or a preauthorized EFT.
 To qualify as a preauthorized EFT, the transfer is one that is authorized in advance to recur at substantially regular intervals.
-(12 CFR 1005.2(k)). - 9.
-If the entity initiates preauthorized EFTs: - a.
-Assess the entity's compliance with the applicable advance authorization, disclosures, and other requirements relating to preauthorized EFTs under the EFTA and Regulation E. (12 CFR 1005.10). - b.
+(12 CFR 1005.2(k)).

+- 9. If the entity initiates preauthorized EFTs: - a.
+Assess the entity's compliance with the applicable advance authorization, disclosures, and other requirements relating to preauthorized EFTs under the EFTA and Regulation E. (12 CFR 1005.10).

+b.
 Determine whether the entity obtains proper written authorization for preauthorized EFTs from a consumer's account and provides a copy of the authorization to the consumer.
-(12 CFR 1005.10(b)). - 10.
-Determine whether the preauthorized EFTs will vary in amount.
-If so, determine whether the payee or financial institution, prior to each transfer, provides reasonable advance notice to the consumer, in accordance with applicable regulations, of the amount to be transferred and the scheduled date of transfer.
-(12 CFR 1005.10(d)). - 11.
-If the entity initiates single EFTs using information from a check, assess whether the entity obtains authorization from the consumer to initiate the EFT and is complying with appropriate notice requirements.
-(12 CFR 1005.3(b)(2)(ii)). - 12.
-Determine whether the entity is complying with the appropriate disclosure requirements if the entity initiates an EFT to collect a fee for the return of an EFT or a check that is unpaid.
+(12 CFR 1005.10(b)).

+10. Determine whether the preauthorized EFTs will vary in amount.
+If so, determine whether the payee or financial institution, prior to each transfer, provides reasonable advance notice to the consumer, when required by applicable regulations, of the amount to be transferred and the scheduled date of transfer.
+(12 CFR 1005.10(d)).

+11. If the entity initiates single EFTs using information from a check, assess whether the entity obtains authorization from the consumer to initiate the EFT and is complying with appropriate notice requirements.
+(12 CFR 1005.3(b)(2)(ii)).

+12. If the entity initiates an EFT to collect a fee for the return of an EFT or a check that is unpaid, determine whether the entity is complying with appropriate notice requirements.
 (12 CFR 1005.3(b)(3)).

-OTHER RISKS TO CONSUMERS
+Other Risks to Consumers

+13. If the entity initiates single EFTs in circumstances other than those described under items 11 or 12 above, determine whether the entity obtains prior authorization from the consumer.

+14. Assess whether the entity issues refunds of overpayments and returns payments received in error to consumers in a timely and transparent manner.

-13. Using the UDAAP examination procedures, evaluate whether the entity's practices with respect to payment processing, fees and charges, and other accounting issues raise any potential UDAAP concerns.
+15. Using the UDAAP examination procedures including any procedures for any Bureau regulations issued under its UDAAP rulemaking authority, evaluate whether the entity's practices with respect to payment processing, fees and charges, and other accounting issues raise any potential UDAAP concerns.
 Examiners should consult with Headquarters to determine whether the applicable legal standards have been met before a UDAAP violation is cited.

-Module 6 - Equal Credit Opportunity Act
+Module 6: Equal Credit Opportunity Act

-Under the ECOA and its implementing Regulation B, creditors may not discriminate against an applicant in any aspect of a credit transaction on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to contract), receipt of public assistance income, or exercise in good faith of any right under the Consumer Credit Protection Act.
+Under the ECOA and its implementing Regulation B, creditors may not discriminate against an applicant in any aspect of a credit transaction on the basis of race, color, religion, national origin, sex (including sexual orientation and gender identity discrimination), marital status, age (provided the applicant has the capacity to contract), receipt of public assistance income, or exercise in good faith of any right under the Consumer Credit Protection Act.
 (12 CFR 1002.2(z), 1002.4(a)).
 Credit transactions encompass "every aspect of an applicant's dealings with a creditor regarding an application for credit or an existing extension of credit," and include "revocation, alteration, or termination of credit" and "collection procedures."
 (12 CFR 1002.2(m)).